+Do you have aching feet?
+Try making this Lavender Foot Soak DIY from our diy beauty recipes.
 Today’s beauty tips are for your feet.
 We often neglect caring for our feet during our busy lives.
 We run around the house doing chores or chasing kids.
 Care for our families by running errands.
-Add in walking, running or other exercise.
+Add in standing for work, walking, running or other exercise.
 Top that with loving being outdoors being in sandals or barefoot on the beach.
 We spend a lot of time on our feet!
 But, how often do we pamper them?
 Not often enough.

 It’s really relaxing to take the time to pamper our feet.
 Give your feet a good soaking and rejuvenate how they feel.
 Then after your done give yourself a pedicure if you like.
-Start with a scrub, soak then pedicure.
+Start with a foot scrub, or make this foot soak recipe.
+Soak your feet, rinse, dry, and then give your self a home pedicure.
 I know these are two things that I love doing every several weeks.
 I think I’d do it weekly if given the chance.
 What about you?
-You’ll love this Lavender Foot Soak DIY and beauty tips for your feet.

 Lavender Foot Soak DIY and Recipe

 This recipe will yield 8 (1/4 cup) foot soaks